hdan-design/hdan-design.github.io/_projects/2-processflow.md

 Project managers are the core users of the ProcessFlow platform.
 They oversee multiple construction projects and teams of potentially hundreds of people.

-> "If I'm away from my desk I just want a heads up if something's on fire."

 ###### Goals:
 - Observe a project's status when they're away from their desk
 - Find out when something is wrong without having to call someone to ask